 Increased muscle mass isn't the only factor in increased strength.
 It is also a matter of neural adaptations in your sensory system, resulting from repetitive stimulus.
 Neural adaptations account for a large proportion of early strength gains and beginner climbers rarely have to actually train strength in order to climb harder.

-Definition The force your muscles exert on holds (and other things in general)
+Definition | The force your muscles exert on holds (and other things in general) |

-Benefits - Increased ability to hang onto small/bad holds without falling off
+Benefits | - Increased ability to hang onto small/bad holds without falling off - Also trains anaerobic endurance indirectly |

-Sport exercise One-arm traversing, put one hand behind back and lunge sideways for next hold, then upgrade feet and repeat, reverse direction and use the other hand going back
+Sport exercise | One-arm traversing, put one hand behind back and lunge sideways for next hold, then upgrade feet and repeat, reverse direction and use the other hand going back |

-Bouldering exercise Climbing problems at or beyond strength limit (or by using weight belt), target one specific type of hold, should produce rapid failure
+Bouldering exercise | Climbing problems at or beyond strength limit (or by using weight belt), target one specific type of hold, should produce rapid failure |

-- Lock-offs, pull up with both hands on pull-up bar and then let one arm go and hang until failure starts to set in.
-Drop down using both arms before failure
+Non-climbing exercise | - Pull-ups - Deadhangs on fingerboard - Lock-offs, pull up with both hands on pull-up bar and then let one arm go and hang until failure starts to set in.
+Drop down using both arms before failure |

 Comments